va3191/Asynchronous-Systems/README.md

 	-i parameter helps to define the particular config file.
 It contains properties specific to retransmission, lik sleep time at replica, retransmission counter, client timeout specific to retransmission, which will trigger retransmission.

 ##### Running Olympus
-##### To run olympus open terminal and run the given command
+##### To run olympus open the terminal and run the given command
 ![alt text](olympus.gif)

-olympus in turn set up connection with all the clients and generates new configuration of replicas, then informs client about this new configuration.
+##### Olympus in turn set up connection with all the clients and generates new configuration of replicas, then informs client about this new configuration.

 ##### Running Client
-To run client open a new terminal and make sure that the olympus is running
+##### To run client open a new terminal and make sure that the olympus is running
 ![alt text](client.gif)

-Client asks olympus for new configuration of replicas to start executing the operations.
+##### Client asks olympus for new configuration of replicas to start executing the operations.

 ##### Running Replicas
-to run replicas open a new terminal for each replicas and make sure that the client and olympus are running.
+##### To run replicas open a new terminal for each replicas and make sure that the client and olympus are running.
 ![alt text](replica.gif)